Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Introduction

 This paper is organized as follows.
 We start with introducing the basic definitions needed in Section~\ref{sec:basics}.
 In Section~\ref{sec:LCA-rel}, we define the notions of $\lca$-\rel and $\LCA$-\rel DAGs, as well as $k$-$\lca$ and $k$-\LCA\ vertices.
 In short, a vertex $v$ is a $k$-$\LCA$ (resp., $k$-$\lca$) in $G$ if there exists a subset $A\subseteq L(G)$ of size $|A|=k$ such that $v$ is a LCA (resp., unique LCA) of the vertices in $A$.
 As we will see, a vertex $v$ is a $k$-$\LCA$ vertex (resp., $k$-$\lca$ vertex) for some $k$ precisely if $v$ is a LCA (resp., unique LCA) of the vertices in $\CC_G(v)$ (cf.\ Corollary~\ref{cor:klca<=>v=lca(C(v))}).
 A DAG is $\LCA$-\rel (resp., $\lca$-\rel) if each of its vertices is a LCA (resp., unique LCA) for some subset $A$.
 We then show that the set of least common ancestors of a set $A \subseteq L(G)$ can be determined in linear time when $|A| \in O(1)$ is constant.
 Additionally, we demonstrate that recognizing $\lca$-\rel and $\LCA$-\rel DAGs can be done in polynomial time.

 In Section~\ref{sec:regular-CL}, we continue by characterizing $\lca$-\rel and $\LCA$-\rel DAGs.
 As shown in Theorem~\ref{thm:LCArel-char}, $\LCA$-\rel DAGs are precisely those DAGs that do not contain adjacent vertices $u$ and $v$ with the same cluster, i.e., $\CC_G(v)=\CC_G(u)$.
 We then provide several characterizations of $\lca$-\rel DAGs in Theorem~\ref{thm:strongCLChar}.
-Among other results, $\lca$-\rel DAGs are exactly those $\LCA$-\rel DAGs with (PCC) property, meaning $\CC_G(u)\subseteq \CC_G(v)$ if and only if $u$ is an ancestor of $v$ or vice versa.
+Among other results, $\lca$-\rel DAGs are exactly those $\LCA$-\rel DAGs with the path-cluster-comparability (PCC) property, meaning there is a directed path between two vertices $v$ and $u$ if and only if their clusters are comparable with respect to inclusion.
 Moreover, we show a close connection between $\lca$-\rel\ DAGs and so-called regular DAGs where the latter, loosely speaking, are DAGs that are completely determined by their set of clusters.
 In particular, $\lca$-\rel DAGs with all shortcuts removed are regular (cf.\ Corollary~\ref{cor:Onerel=>regular}).
 Novel characterizations of regular DAGs are presented in Theorem~\ref{thm:regular-Char}.
-Similar to phylogenetic trees, the number of vertices in $\lca$-\rel DAGs $G$ is bounded above by the number of leaves, see Lemma~\ref{lem:bound-V-by-X}.
+Similar to phylogenetic trees, the number of vertices in $\lca$-\rel DAGs $G$ is asymptotically bounded above by a function on the number of leaves, see Lemma~\ref{lem:bound-V-by-X}.

+Not all DAGs are $\lca$-\rel or $\LCA$-\rel.
+Hence, the question arises whether one can transform a given DAG $G$ into an $\lca$-\rel or $\LCA$-\rel DAG $H$ while preserving as much of the structure of $G$ as possible.
+In Section~\ref{sec:ominus-lcaRel}, we provide an axiomatic framework for the phrase ``\emph{preserving as much structure of $G$ as possible}'' resulting in five structural properties (S1) -- (S5).
+These properties are informally stated here and will be defined more precisely in Section~\ref{sec:ominus-lcaRel}.